TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 - Cartoons
 - ViewComponents

+- attendees stte is stateful
+	- it should have subscription listners
+	- or be stateless
+	- but when we have nojs if the logic pass back an incomplete list following validation...
+		- it wouldnt be added itll have been posted
+		- if provided by the model wont use list from state
+		-
 - Relation ships between viewmodel form model etc has got messy
 	- this is because we may want to actually seed the data not use the db data if we are redirecting from a blazor page nojs or nojs generally so state isnt reset